Parents swap, sell baby formula as Biden focuses on shortage

 “It is unacceptable for families to lose time and spend hundreds of dollars more because of price gougers’ actions,” he wrote to FTC Chair Lina Khan.

 Eaton-Robb reported from Columbia, Connecticut.
-Associated Press writers Mike Catalini in Trenton, New Jersey, and Steve LeBlanc in Boston contributed to this report.
+Associated Press writers Mike Catalini in Trenton, New Jersey, Steve LeBlanc in Boston, Brady McCombs in Salt Lake City and Amanda Seitz in Washington contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.